Prices from £24.99

-Inform our prescriber of all medicines you are currently taking, including those prescribed to you or bought over the counter, as well as any health or herbal supplements.
+Inform our prescriber of all medicines you are currently taking, including those prescribed or bought over the counter and any health or herbal supplements.

 Do not use Eumovate past the expiry date printed on the packaging.

 Never throw away Eumovate via household or water waste, as this can damage the environment.
-Instead, you should take any unwanted or expired medication to your local pharmacy and ask them to dispose it safely on your behalf.
+Instead, you should take any unwanted or expired medication to your local pharmacy and ask them to dispose of it safely.

 Always store Eumovate cream out of sight and reach from children and pets.

-Never share a medicine that has been prescribed to you with anybody else - even if they are experiencing the same symptoms or have been diagnosed with the same condition as you.
+Never share a medicine prescribed to you with anybody else - even if they are experiencing the same symptoms or have been diagnosed with the same condition.